SAIKIRANN226/AWS_DevOps_Notes/Terraform/Overview.md

 - What is Creation time and Destroy time in terraform ?

 ### Session-29
-- What is module development in terraform and what is the syntax ?
-- Go through the EC2 module in "Terraform-modules" in VS.
-- Provider will be not there in module developing.
+- What is Module Development in terraform and what is the syntax ?
+Go through the code of EC2 module in "Terraform-modules" in VS. Here provider.tf will not be there in module developing.
 - How many types of Modules and How many types of Roles are there ?
-- DevOps engineer responsibility to write a README.md file to let others know how to use the module.
+- It is DevOps engineer responsibility to write README.md file to let others know how to use module.
 - Develop yourself a terraform EC2 module and use it ?
 - Create a VPC in aws console ?
 CIDR ---> 10.0.0.0/16
 - Create Public subnet in aws console ?
 CIDR ---> 10.0.1.0/24